 Until 2000 the loco was running in the guise of “Peter Sam”, in red livery.
 It was then repainted into British Railways black, the colour scheme it might have acquired had the Corris line survived a little longer.
 An extensive overhaul, which has included the fitting of a new boiler, was completed in late May 2004 and the loco returned to public service on Sunday 30th May as “Edward Thomas”, in unlined green livery.
-The loco is now running in the standard TR livery of deep bronze green lined with black borders and yellow lining.
+The loco is currently in standard TR livery of deep bronze green lined with black borders and yellow lining.
 “Edward Thomas” is currently undergoing its 10 year overhaul.

 |Maker||Kerr Stuart & Co.
 Ltd.|

 |Trailing wheel diameter||1′ 4″|

 |Cylinder size (bore/stroke)||7 1/8 x 12″|

 |Heating surface||115 sq. ft.|